-In my podcast "Raising the Bar on our Clinical Music," I explore the musical legacy of Paul Nordoff and Clive Robbins through analysis and demonstration of a few of their wonderful Children's Playsongs as well as those from contemporary therapists.
+In the podcast "Raising the Bar on our Clinical Music," I explore the musical legacy of Paul Nordoff and Clive Robbins through analysis and demonstration of a few of their wonderful Children's Playsongs as well as those from contemporary therapists.
 Listen and gain inspiration to create your own music—in styles that are appealing to your particular clients—based on the foundational ideas of Nordoff and Robbins.
 Thanks Petra Kern and Imagine Magazine!

 Before their move to new quarters just around the corner, Nordoff-Robbins staff invited colleagues, friends, and current and former students to be together in that special place, to reminisce, make music, and celebrate the 28 years of music therapy that has taken place.
 It was wonderful to be with everyone!